msc-open-metadata/polaris-boot/README.md

 # polaris-boot

+Repository containing:
-Infrastructure for booting an instance of Apache Polaris that runs locally or in S3 using Spark
+- Infrastructure for booting an instance of Apache Polaris that runs locally or in S3 using Spark
+- Documentation on adding additional functionality to our polaris fork:

 ## Getting started:
 1. Install task and initialize dev env